conventional-commits/conventionalcommits.org/content/next/index.md

   by an OPTIONAL scope, and a REQUIRED terminal semicolon and space.
 1. The type `feat` MUST be used when a commit adds a new feature to your application or library.
 1. The type `fix` MUST be used when a commit represents a bug fix for your application.
-1. The scope MAY be provided after a type.
-A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis e.g., `fix(parser):`
+1. A scope MAY be provided after a type.
+A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `fix(parser):`
 1. A description MUST immediately follow the space after the type/scope prefix.
 The description is a short summary of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string._
 1. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
-1. A footer MAY be provided one blank line after the body.
+1. A footer of one or more lines MAY be provided one blank line after the body.
+The footer MUST contain meta-information about the commit, e.g., related pull-requests, reviewers, breaking changes, with one piece of meta-information per-line.
-  The footer SHOULD contain additional issue references about the code changes (such as the issues it fixes, e.g.,`Fixes #13`).
-1. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
-A breaking change MUST consist of the uppercase text `BREAKING CHANGE`, followed by a colon and a space.
+1. Breaking changes MUST be indicated at the very beginning of the body section, or at the beginning of a line in the footer section.
+A breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon and a space.
 1. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
 1. The footer MUST only contain `BREAKING CHANGE`/description, external links, issue references, and other meta-information.
 1. Types other than `feat` and `fix` MAY be used in your commit messages.
+1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.

 ## Why Use Conventional Commits